Content Marketing 101: Crafting Your Strategy

 A: There are a lot of ways to answer that.
 For starters, a lot of content is not meant to be directly promotional, it’s meant to be helpful.
 Put yourself in the shoes of a consumer brand.
 Their content strategy might not be blogging, it might focus on Instagram.
 When they’re publishing posts, they’re not necessarily publishing the latest on their particular product.
 Instead, they might be giving tips that match the product: If they’re a health and wellness brand, it could be tips about eating better.

-READ ALSO Crafting an Effective Content Strategy for Your Business
+READ ALSO The Marketing Strategy for Building Your Audience First

 It’s all about developing a brand affinity, where the customer is more inclined to purchase from them because the brand is a trusted source of information.
 Content marketing is less directly promotional than other forms of marketing, but anything that you’re doing—whether it’s event marketing, PR or direct sales—can be complemented with content.